 - Accessibility – do you require accessible locations for some of your delegates with accessibility issues?

-By taking note of these considerations, you will add value and ROI to your event with the right choice for your off-site venue.
+By taking note of these considerations, you will add value and ROI to your event when choosing a meeting venue for your offsite events.
 Best of luck!

 RELATED – The Value of Meaningful Site Visits